ejmoog/litdoc/websitebackup/phpbb/ext/ejpoox/spoiler/README.md

-# phpbb swiper
+# phpbb spoiler

 ## Installation

-Copy the extension to phpBB/ext/ejpoox/swiper
+Copy the extension to phpBB/ext/ejpoox/spoiler

-Go to "ACP" > "Customise" > "Extensions" and enable the "phpbb swiper" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "phpbb spoiler" extension.

 And then add the bbcode [spoiler]: